darkjitter/report_mako2pdf/README.md

 Install
 -------
-	- Copy a valid addons_path.
-Follow the installation process of a addon in OpenERP.
+	- Copy it in a valid addons_path.
+Follow the installation process of modules in OpenERP.

 Features
 --------
-	- The needed dependencies are within addon.
+	- The needed dependencies are within modules.

-	- After installing the addon you can use a new type of report called mako2pdf.
+	- After installing the module you can use a new type of report called mako2pdf.
 Ex:

 		<report
 			auto="False"